This story was updated in January 2019.

 Be it high-shine, chic matte or glossy, colouring your tips (and toes) can double your style quotient.
-Freshly polished nails can definitely add that extra spring to our step, and so we give you a 5-step routine to painting your nails like a pro, let’s learn how to take care of them first.
+Freshly polished nails can definitely add that extra spring to our step.
+Before you follow our 5-step routine to colouring your nails like a pro, let’s learn how to take care of them first.
 Grab a notebook and pen, will you?

 If you already have polish on, it’s wise to remove it the night before so that your nails get some time to breathe.
 No matter what the formula, a nail polish remover can leave your nails dry.
 Use Burt’s Bees Lemon Butter Cuticle Cream to moisturize your nails and keep your cuticles healthy too.